remix-run/blues-stack/README.md

   Fly will take care of setting the DATABASE_URL secret for you.

 Now that every is set up you can commit and push your changes to your repo.
 Every commit to your `main` branch will trigger a deployment to your production environment, and every commit to your `dev` branch will trigger a deployment to your staging environment.

+### Multi-region deploys

+Once you have your site and database running in a single region, you can add more regions by following [Fly's Scaling](https://fly.io/docs/reference/scaling/) and [Multi-region PostgreSQL](https://fly.io/docs/getting-started/multi-region-databases/) docs.

+Make certain to set a `PRIMARY_REGION` environment variable for your app.
+You can use `[env]` config in the `fly.production.toml` to set that to the region you want to use as the primary region for both your app and database.

+#### Testing your app in other regions

+Install the [ModHeader](https://modheader.com/) browser extension (or something similar) and use it to load your app with the header `fly-prefer-region` set to the region name you would like to test.

 ## GitHub Actions